vasu2809/atc-sap-automation/stacks/HANA-Cockpit/README.md

-# SAP HANA installation and configuration using Terraform and Ansible
+# SAP HANA Cockpit installation and configuration using Terraform and Ansible

-Terraform module and ansible roles to deploy the SAP HANA Scaleup stack.
-This stack deploys a single node HANA instance with an option to create multiple nodes at the same time.
-All instances are deployed in the same zone.
-HANA Scaleup config is performed by a higher ansible role `ansible/roles/sap-hana-scaleup` that in turn calls lower ansible roles to do a specific task as part of the scaleup config.
+Terraform module and ansible roles to deploy the SAP HANA Cockpit stack.
+This stack deploys a standalone HANA Cockpit instance in a seperate VM.
+HANA Cockpit config is performed by a higher ansible role `ansible/roles/sap-hana-cockpit` that in turn calls lower ansible roles to do a specific task.

 # Deployment Architecture